 Kate Lowenstein, Multisystem Youth Project Director

 Kate joined CfJJ in December 2014.
 A graduate of the University of North Carolina at Chapel Hill, Kate earned a joint J.D/M.S.W from the Catholic University of America.
 She began her career as part of a team implementing a court-ordered mandate to reform the juvenile justice system in Washington, D.C.
 She then spent time working in the abuse and neglect system in Washington, D.C, before moving into the field of international human rights and victim rights.
-For the last 13 years she was co-director of Murder Victims' Families for Human Rights where she had extensive experience organizing and advocating for victims and murder victims' family members.
+For the 13 years prior to coming to CfJJ, she was co-director of Murder Victims' Families for Human Rights where she had extensive experience organizing and advocating for victims and murder victims' family members.
 She co-authored an amicus curiae brief on behalf of victims' family members to the Supreme Court in the high-profile case Roper v.
 Simmons.

-Lee Nave, Diversion Project Coordinator
+Lee Nave, Community Engagement Coordinator

 Lee joined CfJJ in June 2015.
 He began his nonprofit career during his junior year of high school almost a decade ago in St. Louis, MO, where he worked with inner-city youth to develop leadership and team building skills at Urban Future.
 Before joining CfJJ, Lee was the Co-Founder and Director of Development and Operations at Student Voice.
 With Student Voice, he led the creation of an all student run organization that advocated for students to have a say in their own educational future.
 Lee's work with Student Voice led to major partnerships with corporations and foundations such as Microsoft, The Hewlett Foundation, and Dell.
 He has spoken on panels for Cengage Learning, Dell, NBC Education Nation, and SXSWedu in Austin, Texas, advocating for student rights.
 Lee holds a dual Masters in Public Administration and Diplomacy & International Relations from Seton Hall University, and a Bachelor's Degree in History and Communications Arts from Ottawa University (Kansas).